General theory of swimming in curved spacetimes: Prescription of the multipole moments

 for infinitesimal $\delta s$.
 The $x^\mu(\lambda)$ in the right-hand side of the equation has to be evaluated up to first order in $\delta s$, yielding $(e_0)_\mu x^{\mu}(\lambda) (e_0)^\alpha = (\delta s + \lambda \vec q \cdot \vec a \delta s) (e_0)^\alpha$; while the argument of $w^\alpha$ in the left-hand side can be evaluated to the lowest order, $\vec x(\lambda) = \lambda \vec q$.
 It then follows that

-showing that, if $\ell$ could be prescribed arbitrarily, then the $w$-factor would not necessarily be a constant vector field, even if the spacetime were flat.
+providing an expression for the $w$-factor for an arbitrarily specified curve $\ell$, up to curvature corrections.
 In our case, nonetheless, $\ell$ is the worldline of the center of mass and its 4-acceleration is given by equation (\ref{worldeq}), where it is clear that $\vec a$ necessarily contains a curvature factor (from the gravitational force and torque), that implies that its order of magnitude has a factor $\sim k/r^2$.
 Therefore the $w$-factor can be approximated as

 as if they were evaluated in a exactly flat spacetime (where $\ell$ would be exactly straight).